omarawd7/GSoC-24-TOSCA-LSP-Report/README.md

   ![image](https://github.com/user-attachments/assets/42452cab-0c62-4e66-8659-82fa822ab192)
   `artifact type`:
   ![image](https://github.com/user-attachments/assets/519da4dd-cef8-43a4-ae9c-e25e2fd98c17)
-- #### Validation with error reporting for the TOSCA boolean functions.
+- #### Validation with error reporting for the TOSCA boolean functions in the properties.

   ![TOSCA_boolean_functions_test](https://github.com/user-attachments/assets/dc88bbc5-837c-49db-a727-bbc605065f7d)

+## Future Work

+- Add Go To definition feature to the LSP for the types and derived_from values.
+- Complete the validation for the rest of the TOSCA file.
+- Importing from other directories or reposatories.

 ## Technologies and Tools